thiagoamendola/godot-color-lut-shader/README.md

-# Godot Color LUT Filter
+# Godot Color LUT Shader

-Color LUT filter for Godot 3.
+Color Grading with LUT shader for Godot 3.

-This filter maps all rendered pixels and convert their colors according to a provided 3D LUT texture.
+This shader maps all rendered pixels and convert their colors according to a provided 3D lookup table (LUT) texture.
 It's a highly efficient color correction method for real-time applications in Godot.

+## Implementation

+This fragment shader uses a precomputed lookup table mapping the RGB domain to match your current pixel color with its respective position in the lookup and swap it with lookup's one.

+For the values that are not present in the table, a linear interpolation is made using the surrounding color samples to build an approximated value.

+As we only look at the lookups, this method can acquire the same results of multiple real-time color operations with only a cheap texture read cost.

 ## References